Adiabatic Limit, Theta Function, and Geometric Quantization

 \subsection{Adiabatic-type limit}

-In this subsection let us consider a one parameter family $\{(g^t, J^t)\}_{t>0}$ of the Riemannian metrics and the almost complex structures on a Lagrangian fibration so that the fiber shrinks as $t$ goes to $\infty$, and investigate the behavior of $\vartheta_{\frac{m}{N}}$ defined by \eqref{theta} when $t$ goes to $\infty$.
-We use the same notations introduced in the previous sections.
+In this subsection let us consider a one parameter family $\big\{\bigl(g^t, J^t\bigr)\big\}_{t>0}$ of the Riemannian metrics and the almost complex structures on a Lagrangian fibration so that the fiber shrinks as $t$ goes to $\infty$, and investigate the behavior of \smash{$\vartheta_{\frac{m}{N}}$} defined by \eqref{theta} as $t$ goes to $\infty$.

-Let $Z=X+\sqrt{-1}Y\in C^\infty \left( {\tilde M},{\mathcal S}_n\right)$ be the map independent of $y_1, \ldots ,y_n$.
-Let $J=J_Z$ be the corresponding compatible almost complex structure on $\left({\tilde M},\omega_0\right)$.
+Let $Z=X+\sqrt{-1}Y\in C^\infty ( M_0,{\mathcal S}_n)$ be the map independent of $y_1, \ldots ,y_n$.
+Let $J=J_Z$ be the corresponding compatible almost complex structure on $(M_0,\omega_0)$.
 For each $t>0$, we define the almost complex structure $J^t$ by